cdepillabout/purescript-boxes/README.md

 A pretty-printing library for laying out text in two dimensions, using a simple box model.

-This is a PureScript implementation of Haskell's [boxes](https://hackage.haskell.org/package/boxes) libraries.
+This is a PureScript port of Haskell's [boxes](https://hackage.haskell.org/package/boxes) library.

 ### Installing